 About: Business2Community is a publication that covers breaking news and top trends in social media, digital marketing, content marketing, social selling and social business.

-To contribute: To contribute, visit their become a contributor page.
+To contribute: To contribute, visit the website’s contributor page.
 You will then need to read their contributor guidelines and fill out their online application form that includes your contact information, your website, and three writing samples that show that you know the topic and you have quality blog posts.

 About: Social Media Today provides news, trends and best practices on social media and digital marketing.

 To contribute: To contribute, there are two ways.
 You can register with the website to create posts that go directly to the website.
 They are looking for bloggers who want to provide exclusive posts that meet Social Media Today’s standards.
 You can also set up your account to take in posts from the RSS feed of your blog.
 Social Media Today can pick from those posts to post on their blog.
 They are transitioning to a new website.
 To become a contributor, learn how to become a contributor and fill out their contributor application Google form.

 About: Mashable is a publication that prides itself on being the “go-to source” for technology, digital culture, and entertainment content.